Devon Rex Cat

 Color

 Devon Rex cats may be of any color or pattern.
-Nose leather and paw pad color should complement the coat color.
+Nose leather and paw pad color complement the coat color.

 Frequently Asked Questions